-Once you find your turnips growing, thin the growing turnips to about 4 inches apart to give the plants plenty of room to form good roots.
+Once you find your turnips growing, thin the plants to about 4 inches (10 cm.) apart to give the plants plenty of room to form good roots.

 Come summertime, about 45 to 50 days after planting, you can pull a turnip up and see if it’s ready for harvest.
 Start harvesting turnips once you find a mature turnip.

 If you have summer turnips, they are more tender.
 Growing turnips to produce in late fall produces a hardier variety that stores well in the drawer in the refrigerator or a cool, dry place.
 You can use them throughout the winter.